-Orgalim represents Europe’s technology industries: companies that innovate at the crossroads of digital and physical technology to develop and manufacture the products, systems and services that enable a prosperous and sustainable future.
+Orgalim represents Europe’s technology industries, comprised of 770,000 companies that innovate at the crossroads of digital and physical technology to develop and manufacture the products, systems and services that enable a prosperous and sustainable future.

 Our industries are driving innovation-led transformation within Europe and on the global stage.
 They are at the forefront of the digital revolution in industry and society more broadly, integrating digital tech and data to create entirely new products and services – fostering new markets and boosting the EU’s global competitiveness.

 Our industries are the innovators, the problem-solvers, the creative thinkers that turn challenges into opportunities to shape a future that’s good for Europe.
 From the renewable energy systems and smart grids essential for a low-carbon future, to the healthcare, mobility and building tech that will shape tomorrow’s smart cities: the future of our industries is inextricably linked to the future wellbeing and prosperity of the EU and its citizens.